Philaeux/certbot-webroot/README.md

 ### Reload Haproxy

-Reloading haproxy ensure the new certificate is loaded in memory, which is done with a simple service restart.
+Reloading haproxy ensure the new certificate is loaded in memory, which is done with a simple service reload.

 ### Full process

-``certbot_refresh.py`` contains the full refresh process, add a call to a cron job to do it every month:
+``certbot_refresh.py`` contains the full refresh process, add a call to a cron job to do it every day.
+(The haproxy is not reloaded if there is nothing updated).

-``0 0 1 * * /<path to this directory>/certbot_refresh.py``
+``0 0 * * * /<path to this directory>/certbot_refresh.py``